barrettotte/enki-os/README.md

 # enki-os

-A toy x86 operating system.
+A basic x86 kernel to learn how operating systems get from BIOS to userland.

-This is my first dive into the deep world of Operating Systems.
+This is my first dive into the deep world of operating systems.
+I hope to make another kernel in the future using the things I learned here.

-TODO: add picture of Enki with link to wiki

 ## Features / Goals

 - [x] Custom bootloader
-- [x] FAT-16 file system
+- [x] FAT-16 file system (except `fwrite`)
 - [x] Keyboard driver
 - [x] Static ELF file loading
 - [x] Partial LibC
 - [x] Userland with basic shell
-- [ ] Multitasking
+- [x] Basic Multitasking (timer based)

 ## Building Locally